mikrono/tModLoaderWiki_kr_ko/Saving-and-loading-using-TagCompound.md

 <details><summary>Updates to data Type details</summary><blockquote>

 Attempting to use `tag.GetInt(key)`, `tag.Get<int>(key)`, or `tag.TryGet<int>(key, out int value))` when the value in the `TagCompound` for that key is a `float` will throw an exception.
-Using a new key will result in existing users losing their data when they update to the latest version if the mod.
+Using a new key will result in existing users losing their data when they update to the latest version of the mod.
 If unavoidable, the following code shows an example of preserving the old data when the data changes `Type`:

 ```cs
 if (tag.ContainsKey("MyKey")) {